mcusuperuser/embedded_c/docs/constants.md

 What are constants and literals?

+!!!
+Important
-> A literal is a notation for representing a fixed value in source code.
+    A literal is a notation for representing a fixed value in source code.
 A constant is a value that cannot be altered by the program during normal execution.

 In other words: a literal is the actual value (such as a number or character for example), that is assigned to a variable or constant.
 You can also use literals directly as a function parameter or as an operand in an expression.
 While both terms are often used interchangeably, they are not the same.
 A literal is a constant, but a constant is not a literal.

 Constants, as the name implies, never change their value which makes development changes easy and eliminates the use of "magic numbers".

 ### How to declare a constant